Sierra Nevada Fault: Tectonic activity

 Uplift on this fault is about 0.01–0.03 mm per year.
 This movement, combined with the activity of the adjacent Owens Valley and Lone Pine faults, is responsible for the continuing rise of the Sierra Nevada Mountains.
 No large earthquake has been reported on this fault in recorded history.
-The largest earthquake in its vicinity was the 1872 Lone Pine earthquake, which was on the adjacent Owens Valley Fault and had an estimated moment magnitude of 7.4–7.9.
+The largest earthquake in its vicinity was the 1872 Owens Valley earthquake, which was on the adjacent Owens Valley Fault and had an estimated moment magnitude of 7.4–7.9.

 History

-Around 200 million years ago, the ancient oceanic Farallon Plate began to subduct beneath the North American Plate.
+Around 200 million years ago, the ancient oceanic Farallon plate began to subduct beneath the North American plate.
 As the Farallon moved eastward, it was overridden by the North American, and the moisture within it was figuratively baked out of the rock before the crust melted into magma.
 As it began to cool, a large mass of igneous rock was created and is now visible as the granite domes of the Sierra Nevada Batholith.
-Batholiths are large masses of igneous rock that form deep below the surface, and they are thought to be the “roots” of subduction-zone volcanoes.
+Batholiths are large masses of igneous rock that form deep below the surface, and they are thought to be the "roots" of subduction-zone volcanoes.
 After the below-surface formation of the granite, processes such as uplift and erosion eventually expose it to the surface.

 Mechanics and processes

 There are several contributors to the uplift of the Sierra Nevada Batholith.
 Shear forces replace compression as the North American plate begins riding over with the Pacific plate.
 On the other side of the Sierra Nevada Range, the Basin and Range Province is pulled apart as the force of compression increases.
-It is the Farallon Plate subsidence which is thought to be the force behind the creation of the Sierra Nevada.
+It is the Farallon plate subsidence which is thought to be the force behind the creation of the Sierra Nevada.